MKLab-ITI/pygrank/tutorials/documentation.md

 personalization signal through the graph.

 ### :scroll: List
-An exhaustive documentation of all the project's graph filters can be found [here](graph_filters.md).
-After initialization with the appropriate parameters, these can be used interchangeably with the above example.
+An exhaustive list of all ready-to-use graph filters can be found [here](graph_filters.md).
+After initialization with the appropriate parameters, these can be used interchangeably in the above example.

 # Postprocessors
 Postprocessors wrap base graph filters to affect their outcome.
 Usage